Famous Car Logos: Car Brand Logos, Names, and Meanings

 Drawing on historical context, some experts believe that the Chrysler emblem resembles a royal wax seal, a symbol traditionally associated with authority and authenticity.
 Over the decades, the brand has undergone several changes to its look, even briefly adopting the “Pentastar” design, among other choices.
 However, a consistent theme on the brand’s journey to uniqueness has been a return to the winged emblem.

 Chrysler’s winged emblem conveys more than just the brand’s name.
-The evolution of the emblem shows Chrysler’s resilience and ability to adapt while remaining true to its core values.
+Its evolution shows Chrysler’s resilience and ability to adapt while remaining true to its core values.

 Porsche Logo